TO MAKE PHILIPPINES

 supported by Literature Wales’ New Writers Mentoring and Bursary 2020

-with Beau W Beakhouse, Radha Patel and Zain Amir.
+solo show with Beau W Beakhouse (collaborative practice), Arcade/Campfa.
+Forthcoming Spring 2021.
 Supported by Arts Council of Wales.